quickwit-oss/tantivy/README.md

 ## Development

-Tantivy now compiles on stable rust.
+Tantivy compiles on stable rust but requires `Rust >= 1.27`.
-To check out and run test, you can simply run :
+To check out and run tests, you can simply run :

     git clone git@github.com:tantivy-search/tantivy.git
     cd tantivy